Skip to Content

 Pay cash.

-Celebrate the opportunity to accomplish other financial goals
+Celebrate the opportunity to accomplish other financial goals.

 It's fun to have a shiny new toy, but it's also fun to have the peace of mind that comes with financial security.
 If you want to improve your financial situation, this extra deployment money gives you a great opportunity to grow your wealth in other areas.

-Follow these guidelines if you need help prioritizing your spending:
+Here are a few suggestions if you need help prioritizing your spending:

 1. Establish a $1,000 emergency fund.